chucklever/i-d-nfs-ulb-v2/draft-ietf-nfsv4-nfs-ulb-v2.md

 * Version 1 of the NSM RPC program (100024), described in Chapter 11
   of {{XNFS}}
 * Versions 2 and 3 of the NFSACL RPC program (100227).
 The NFSACL
   program does not have a public definition.
-In this document it is treated as a de facto standard, as there are several interoperating implementations.
+This document treats the NFSACL program as a de facto standard, as there are several interoperating implementations.

 ## MOUNT, NLM, and NSM Protocols

-Historically, NFS/RDMA implementations have chosen to convey the MOUNT, NLM, and NSM protocols via TCP.
-A legacy NFS server implementation MUST provide support for these protocols via TCP to enable interoperation of these protocols when NFS/RDMA is in use.
+Historically, NFS/RDMA implementations have conveyed the MOUNT, NLM, and NSM protocols via TCP.
+A Legacy NFS server implementation MUST provide support for these auxiliary protocols via TCP.

 ## NFSACL Protocol

 Often legacy clients and servers that support the NFSACL RPC program convey NFSACL procedures on the same transport connection and port as the NFS RPC program (100003).
-Utilizing the same port obviates the need for separate a rpcbind query to discover server support for this RPC program.
+Utilizing the same port obviates the need for a separate rpcbind query to discover server support for this RPC program.

 ACLs are typically small, but even large ACLs must be encoded and